LucasDelfino92/morrowindsharp/setup.md

 > We will be using Mod Organizer 2 to install our mods, meaning the **Mods Installers directory** is redundant to us.
 However, it is a required step to install Wrye Mash.

-> Mlox is a tool to analyze and sort your plugin order.
+> **Mlox** is a tool to analyze and sort your plugin order.
 However, you will be following the plugin order recommended by the guide, and thus we don't need to install it.

-Because mods can conflict with one another, or have bugs/unintended changes themselves, we will be installing a number of tools to help us troubleshoot and get rid of these issues.

-> Though many tools have been made available over the years, we will be installing the ones we need for this guide.

 ## Mod Organizer 2